Showing multiple lines on a single chart in Node-RED

 So now let’s take a look at the chart node.
 When you double click it, you’ll see it’s configuration options:

-If you click on the button of the Group field, you will be prompted to configure the tabs of the UI.
+If you click on the button of the Group field, you will be prompted to configure the UI group.

 The Tab option allows you to specify which tab of the UI page you will see the UI element on – in this case our chart.
 The default tab is Home – which we are using here.
 If you select the edit button to the right of the Tab field you can create a new tab and then select that.
 However, we’ll use the default home for now.

-The Name field is the standard Node-RED node name – by default this is chart but you can set it to anything you like.
+The Label field is the chart name you want on the dashboard – by default this is chart but you can set it to anything you like.

 The Group field allows you to group UI elements – we’ll show you how that works when we add another UI element so let’s use group “Default[Home]” for now – of course, you can use any string you like.